open5e/open5e/source/Spellcasting/spells_a-z/i/imprisonment.rst

 ***Chaining.*** Heavy chains, firmly rooted in the ground, hold the target in place.
-The target is restrained until the spell ends, and it can’t move or be moved by any means until then.
+The target is restrained until the spell ends, and it can't move or be moved by any means until then.

 The special component for this version of the spell is a fine chain of precious metal.